Investing term

 The profit from selling an investment for more than you paid.

-A capital gain is the profit you make when you sell an investment for more than you paid.
-It's only "realized" — and usually taxable — when you actually sell; until then it's a paper gain that can still evaporate.
-In many countries, gains on assets held longer are taxed more lightly, rewarding patience.
+Crucially, a gain is only 'realised' — and usually taxable — when you actually sell.
+Until then it's a paper gain that can still evaporate if the price falls back.
+In many countries, gains on assets held longer are taxed more lightly than short-term ones, which quietly rewards patience — but tax rules vary by country, so check yours.

 For example